 ‘These four bean salad wraps are delicious,’ says Savannah.
 ‘Did you make them yourself?’

 Nick is pleased he took the cellophane wrappers off and repacked them in paper bags.
 ‘Sorry they are a bit squashed,’ he says.
 ‘It must have happened when the shoulder bag fell onto the rocks at the bottom of the hill back there.’

 ‘And this mango and pineapple smoothie is divine.
 It’s much nicer than the ones we sell in Organics.’

-Tyler Armstrong, the lothario in the office tells him that it is not good form to appear too keen, so Nick leaves it until Tuesday to phone.
+Tyler Armstrong, the office Lothario tells him it is not good form to appear too keen, so Nick leaves it until Tuesday to phone.
 But he phones on Wednesday, Thursday and twice on Friday.
 He discovers that Savannah has a busy schedule of hair washing, cat grooming and getting milk in before the shop closes.
 She always seems to be in the middle of something.
 He arranges to pick her up on Saturday to take her to Croome Park.
-It is a much shorter walk, he says, and they can have a lunch at Croome Court restaurant afterwards.
+It is a much shorter walk, he says, and they can have lunch at Croome Court restaurant afterwards.
 He drops in a bio about Capability Brown, but she has not heard of him.
 She hadn’t realised that gardeners could be the stuff of legend.

 If he and Savannah are going to have a relationship, he must take account of what she wants.
 He must not make the mistake he made with Roz.
 He tries to remember their conversation.
 It must be ten years ago now that she had dumped him.